j4mes999/rest-api-bootcamp/README.md

 # rest-api-bootcamp
 API exposing two end points:
 1. The popular hello world
-2. 2.
-Bitcoin price in the currency the user wants
+2. Current Bitcoin price in GBP, USD and EUR

 The service is built using node js and express.